dovisj/Valheim-Prop-Hunt/README.md

 Players on the server are divided into hiders and seekers.
 They then take turns hiding and searching.

 **Currently only turning into different props is synced and initial gameplay setup (waiting for players, setup, hider and seeker distribution)**

-**Do not use your main Character or Worlds for now, if you do make a backup first**
+**DO NOT USE your main Character or Worlds for now, if you do make a backup first**

 ## Controls
 * Numpad 5 to make a random sound